About our Retreats

 (Please inquire with them directly.)

-Three vegetarian/vegan meals per day are included with your registration fee.
-There is generally a variety of options available at mealtime, but feel free to bring supplementary food for yourself if you have a particular dietary need.
+Three vegan meals per day are included with your registration fee.
+There is a variety of options offered at mealtime, but feel free to bring supplementary dry foods for yourself if you have a particular dietary need.
+Please mention in the Notes section of your registration if you have any food allergies.
 There may be limited access to a community refrigerator but there is no kitchen access.
-Due to safety regulations, we ask that you do not cook in your room.
+Due to safety regulations, we request that you do not cook in your room.

 The following retreat cancellation charges apply: